2019 Washington Nationals season: July

 The Nationals ended up playing four games in three days against the Colorado Rockies after the commissioner's office elected to postpone the scheduled July 22 series opener due to rain in the forecast at Nationals Park.
 Behind a dominant start by Strasburg and Turner's second career cycle the Nationals shellacked Colorado 11–1 in the series opener on July 23.
 The Nationals also swept the impromptu doubleheader on July 24, with Doolittle recording the save in both of the low-scoring contests.
 Catcher Raudy Read was recalled in place of Fedde, who started the matinee game and was optioned before the evening game, and he flew out as a pinch-hitter in his first major league appearance since September 2017.
-With Read returning to Class-AAA Fresno, Scherzer was activated for the series finale on July 25.
+With Read returning to Triple-A Fresno, Scherzer was activated for the series finale on July 25.
 He gave up three runs in five hits, admitting after the game that he still didn't feel like he was at his best.
 The Nationals rallied more than once in the game, with Rendon clocking a three-run home run to pick up the Nationals' ailing ace, then pinch-hitter Gerardo Parra hitting a clutch two-run double after Grace gave up another pair of runs.
 Martinez decided to turn to Rodney for the save after the 42-year-old veteran had pitched in both ends of the July 24 doubleheader.
 However, Rodney almost immediately blew the save by giving up a solo home run to former National Ian Desmond to start the top of the ninth inning, then took the loss after another former National, Daniel Murphy, legged out a potential inning-ending double play for an RBI infield single.